chocolacula/easy_reflection_cpp/README.md

 git submodule update --init --recursive
 ```

-One of the submodules is [vcpkg](https://github.com/microsoft/vcpkg) which manages most of the dependencies all of them will be installed by CMake automatically.
+One of the submodules is [vcpkg](https://github.com/microsoft/vcpkg) which manages most of the dependencies, all of them will be installed by CMake automatically.

 > <b>Note:</b> The project version is obtaining by ```python3``` from ```vcpkg.json``` manifest file.
 It will be installed at least as <b>gcc</b> dependency, otherwise please install it manually.